-STALL AND GROUNDS INFORMATION: Stall reservations will be made by county groups based on May 20 registration.
-Any and all stall requests must be received in writing.
+STALL AND GROUNDS INFORMATION: Stall reservations will be made by county groups based on registrations received by May 3.
+All stalling requests must be received by email to whitingk@uga.edu.
 Show management will make all efforts to honor requests.
-All stall fees are \$40.00 per stall, for tack stalls and horse stalls.
-Participants who show but do not rent a stall must pay a \$10 grounds fee per day, per horse shown.
+All stall fees are \$40.00 per stall for tack stalls and horse stalls.
+Participants who show but do not rent a stall must pay a \$10 grounds fee per day per horse shown.